Semi-Popular Matchings and Copeland Winners: Introduction

+It is easy to extend our proof of Theorem~\ref{thm:Copeland_NPHard} to show that unless $\mathsf{P} = \mathsf{NP}$, there is no polynomial-time algorithm in a roommates instance with weak rankings to find a Copeland$^{\alpha}$ winner for any $0 \le \alpha < 1$.
+Thus in spite of the tractability of testing if there exists a matching $M$ with $\wins(M) = \mu -1$ and finding one if so~\cite{BB20}, our earlier question on the tractability of finding a matching $M$ that maximizes $\wins(M)$ has a negative answer.
+That is, under standard complexity-theoretic assumptions, there is no polynomial-time algorithm for finding a matching $M$ that maximizes $\wins(M)$.

+\paragraph{\bf Background and related work.} There are polynomial-time algorithms known for deciding if a roommates instance with strict preferences admits a stable matching~\cite{Irv85}.
+As mentioned earlier, it is $\mathsf{NP}$-hard to decide if a popular matching exists in bipartite graphs with weak rankings or in non-bipartite graphs with strict preferences~\cite{BIM10,CHK15,FKPZ19,GMSZ19}.
+See Fig.~\ref{fig:All_Notions} for an illustration of relaxations among the various notions mentioned here.

-The special case of popular matchings in bipartite graphs with strict preferences has been of particular interest, where such matchings always exist.
-In this literature, the work that is closest to ours is \cite{K20}, where semi-popular matchings were introduced to design an efficient bicriteria approximation algorithm for the min-cost popular matching problem.
-Prior to our work, it was not known if semi-popular matchings always exist in general graphs or in bipartite graphs with weak rankings.
+Algorithmic aspects of popular matchings have been extensively studied in the last fifteen years within theoretical computer science and combinatorial optimization literature and we refer to \cite{C17} for a survey.
+The special case of popular matchings in bipartite graphs with strict preferences has been of particular interest, where such matchings always exist, and the work that is closest to ours here is \cite{K20}, where semi-popular matchings were introduced.